 Elvis Costello – Everybody’s Crying Mercy (Mose Allison cover)

-When Costello was invited to appear on MTV Unplugged, he utilized his penchant for pissing off television executives (he leads off Allison’s song by criticizing MTV for airing ads for the US Army) and played mostly covers.
-Sporting sunglasses and a Joaquin Phoenix-like bushy beard on camera, Costello takes advantage of Marc Ribot’s jazzy guitar and Mose Allison’s clever lyrics to protest the apathy of the masses.
+Costello recorded “Mercy” for his cover album, The Kojak Variety.
+When Costello was invited to appear on MTV Unplugged, he utilized his penchant for pissing off television executives (he also criticized MTV for airing ads for the US Army) and played mostly covers.
+Costello takes advantage of Mose Allison’s clever lyrics to protest the apathy of the masses.

 Elvis Costello’s collaboration with The Roots, Wise Up Ghost, drops September 17.